Michael C. Powell, Member

 Michael is a Member in the firm’s Energy & Environmental practice group.

-He was named Maryland “Lawyer of the Year” by Best Lawyers in America® for Environmental Law and Environmental Litigation.
-In addition, for more than two decades, he has been named one of the Best Lawyers in America®, according to a national poll of lawyers.
-He has also been named a Maryland Super Lawyer®.
-Michael received the 2023 F. Patrick Hughes Award of Excellence from NAIOP for his work representing business interests during the drafting of Maryland’s Climate Change legislation and regulations.
-Michael has the highest possible rating in Martindale-Hubbell (established by peer review) and was a founding member and the first elected Chair of the Environmental Section of the Maryland State Bar Association (MSBA).
+Michael was named Maryland “Lawyer of the Year” by Best Lawyers in America® for Environmental Law in 2025, 2019, 2016 and 2014 and “Lawyer of the Year” for Environmental Litigation in 2017.
+He has been named one of the Best Lawyers in America® in this region for more than two decades.
+Michael has also been named a Maryland Super Lawyer®.
+He received the 2023 F. Patrick Hughes Award of Excellence from NAIOP for his work representing business interests during the drafting of Maryland’s Climate Change legislation and regulations and was named to the Daily Records list of Influential Marylanders in 2022.
+Michael chairs the Maryland Chamber of Commerce’s Energy and Environment Policy Committee and frequently speaks to groups on environmental and energy issues such as data center development, power plant permitting and climate change regulations.
+He has the highest possible rating in Martindale-Hubbell (established by peer review) and was a founding member and the first elected Chair of the Environmental Section of the Maryland State Bar Association (MSBA).

 Prior to joining Gordon Feinblatt, Michael served as Principal Counsel to the Maryland Department of the Environment.
 In this role, he was the chief environmental attorney for the state and the principal advisor to the Attorney General on environmental issues.
-He also served as an Assistant Attorney General advising the state, at various times, on issues involving hazardous wastes, water pollution, solid wastes, radiation control and other environmental and regulatory issues.
+He also served as an Assistant Attorney General advising the state, at various times, on issues involving hazardous waste, water pollution, solid waste, radiation control and other environmental and regulatory issues.
+After joining the firm, Michael developed an additional practice focusing on energy development – including natural gas, coal, nuclear, wind and solar energy generation – as well as data center permitting.

 Michael's environmental work has included advising companies on compliance with building energy performance standards and other climate change regulations, defending companies from governmental and third-party environmental claims, providing advice on greenhouse gas regulations and legislation, negotiating remediation agreements (including brownfield applications) on contaminated properties, and negotiating the terms of environmental permits.
 Projects on which Michael has worked include solar energy projects; residential and commercial developments; natural gas and petroleum pipeline projects; co-generation projects; hazardous waste incinerators; waste-to-energy plants; infectious waste incinerators; waterway construction permits for developers and municipal water supply facilities; wetlands permits for developers, energy companies and mining operations; critical area approvals for developers; water appropriation and water discharge permits; landfill and other solid waste permits; permits to construct and operate air emission sources (including Title V permits and CPCN permits for energy projects); and work on air and water discharge permits for industrial and energy clients.

-Described by The Baltimore Sun as a "high-profile lobbyist representing builders and industrial interests," Michael's lobbying practice has included the representation of energy companies, energy customers, manufacturing interests and developers before the General Assembly.
+Described by The Baltimore Sun as a "high-profile lobbyist representing builders and industrial interests," Michael's lobbying practice has included the representation of energy companies, data centers, energy customers, manufacturing interests, and residential and commercial developers before the General Assembly.
 Michael has helped draft many of the most significant Maryland environmental and energy legislation, including the Maryland Greenhouse Gas Reduction Act (both the original Act in 2009 and the renewal in 2015), the Maryland Electricity Restructuring Act, the Maryland Brownfields Act and statutes reforming the process for issuing environmental permits in Maryland.
+He has testified or lobbied on the most consequential environmental legislation introduced in Maryland in recent decades.

 Honors